UoB-COMSM0166/2025-group-14/README.md

 Users commented that the health bar was too small and unnoticeable, to the point that some didn't notice there was a health bar until long into gameplay, and were surprised to find that their health was being tracked.

 In response to this, the size of the healthbar was increased.
-The presence of health tracking, and the damage taken over time and during collisions was highlighted to the player in the introduction menu and tutorial, before gameplay starts.
+The presence of health tracking, and the damage taken over time and during collisions was highlighted to the player in the tutorial, before gameplay starts.

  We also posited adding sound to collisions and when health goes down to, for example, 50%, to make the game more immersive and make it clearer to the player that they are losing health.
-However, this has not yet been implemented, and may be considered as a possible future extension.
+As later informal testing following the introduction of aforementioned fixes did not bring up this issue, we did not see the need to implement it; it may be considered as a possible future extension.

 ##### Issues with repair functionality

 Users stated that the repair functionality was unintuitive, lacking in explanation, and too slow.

-In response, we made alterations to the game.
-Use of the repair functionality is now described on the Introduction page of the game, and taught in the Level 0 tutorial.
+In response, we added a section of the repair functionality to the level 0 tutorial; initially we also added an explanation of it to our introduction screen, but ultimately phased that out, using the screen instead to focus on map-specific details.
 Repair functionality was re-tuned to take less time, reducing player frustration.

 ##### Other useability considerations

-Although it was not explicitly mentioned during the evaluations, we decided to improve the useability and accessibility of the game by implementing a pause button, which allows the player to pause and resume the game by clicking the button.
-They can do this at any time during gameplay, and as many times as they like.
+Although it was not explicitly mentioned during the evaluations, we came to regard a pause button as an important sustainability feature, as it encouraged a positive player-game relationship.
+Clicking the pause button can be done at any time during gameplay and as frequently as the player likes.

 It is also possible to escape from gameplay and go back to the start screen (from where the player can start a new game) at any time using the Escape key on the keyboard.
 This gives the user control over the game, and enables them to go back to change settings or start again.